-Doing an LL.M. in United Kingdom ("UK") will always be an asset.
-However, if you want to secure a position as lawyer/solicitor in the UK the best way is to become qualified in
+If you want to secure a position as Lawyer in the UK the best way is to become qualified in a country of the commonwealth, and ideally one country of the UK.

 If you are already qualified in another jurisdiction which have some importance in a legal practice area (New York for high yield transactions, Luxembourg for investment funds, etc.) you could also reach a position in UK, but it's a bit harder.

 If you are not qualified at all, in that case you will probably reach only paralegal positions.

 - If you are not

-qualified in another country recognised by the Solicitors Regulation Authority ("SRA"): You need to do an LL.B or 1 year of Graduate Diploma in Law ("GDL") + 1 year of Legal Practice Course ("LPC") + 2 years of traineeship (and keep in mind that usually the most difficult part of this process is to find a traineeship position because it's super-competitive).
-So, it's a 4-years project and unfortunately doing a LL.M. will not "absolve" you to do the GDL+LPC.
+qualified in another country recognised by the Solicitors Regulation Authority ("SRA"): You need to do 1 year of Graduate Diploma in Law ("GDL"), 1 year of Legal Practice Course ("LPC"), and 2 years of traineeship (and keep in mind that usually the most difficult part of this process is to find a traineeship position because it's super-competitive).
+So, it's a 4-years project and unfortunately to do a LL.M. will not "absolve" you to do the GDL.

 - If you are already

 qualified in another country recognised by the SRA: you can do a transfer exam called the "Qualified Lawyers Transfer Scheme" (QLTS), and with that scenario you should become directly qualified without doing the GDL+LPC+ 2-years traineeship.
 (See https://qlts.kaplan.co.uk/